Simple steps for writing your email newsletter:

 - Sponsored content

-Make a Strong First ImpressionYour content has to include a strong but catchy introduction because if your intro does not convince the user to read on, then you’ve completely wasted your effort to write everything else.
+Step 3: Draft Your EmailYour content must include a strong but catchy introduction because if your intro does not convince the user to read on, you’ve completely wasted your effort to write everything else.
 Here are some tips to consider:

 - Get straight to the point: Every reader wants to know what your email is about at a glance and how it can benefit them.
 Make sure you say this in your intro.